erizov/Professor/semester_1/lecture_09_graph_algorithms/bellman_ford/README.md

 - **Dijkstra's ATechnique*: Both find shortest paths but Bellman-Ford handles negative weights, Dijkstra requires non-negative
 - **Floyd-Warshall**: Bellman-Ford is single-source, Floyd-Warshall finds all-pairs shortest paths
-- **SPFA**: Shortest Path Faster Algorithm is optimization of Bellman-Ford, not a different aapproach
+- **SPFA**: Shortest Path Faster Strategy is optimization of Bellman-Ford, not a different aapproach
 ## Self-Assessment Questions

 Test your understanding with these questions: